Jeff Pyle: Controversy

 In January 2021, Pyle posted a meme on his personal Facebook account mocking Joe Biden's appointee for Assistant Secretary for Health, Rachel Levine.
 Critics characterized the post as transphobic, and the LGBTQ+ Equality Caucus of the Pennsylvania House of Representatives called for Pyle to be reprimanded.
 In response, Pyle issued an apology.

 Personal life and death

 Pyle was a survivor of kidney cancer, which was discovered shortly after his election.
 He underwent surgery and made a full recovery.
-Since then, he remained very active with the American Cancer Society and its Relay for Life over a five county area.
+He remained very active with the American Cancer Society and its Relay for Life over a five county area.

-He was an avid outdoorsman and rated A+ by the National Rifle Association.
-He was also a member of the Firearm Owners Against Crime, the Ford City Lions Club, the Kittanning Elks Club, the Ford City Eagles Club, Pony Farm Trap and Gun Club and the Ford City Sportsmen's Club.
+Unfortunately, Pyle's cancer returned in 2017.
+He continued to serve while receiving treatment, but after his cancer worsened, he resigned his seat in 2021, one year after suffering a stroke.
+His chief of staff, Abby Major, successfully ran for his seat in a special election in May of that same year.
+Pyle continued to make appearances with Major after she took office as often as his declining health would permit.

 Pyle died in Ford City, Pennsylvania, from cancer on September 14, 2022, at the age of 58.
+He was survived by his wife Michelle and two daughters.